chatox/data-mining-course/upf/upf-evaluation.md

 Automatically the lowest grade in the practice sessions will be discarded, which allows you to skip one session and still get the maximum grade.

-Not coming to a practice session or not delivering your work means a zero grade in that session, unless you can justify your absence to the teaching assistant (*profesor de prácticas*).
+Not delivering your work means a zero grade in that session.

 :unamused: Do not work alone and isolated during the practice session.
 You can prevent simple mistakes by talking to someone else.
 You can work in pairs, but each one should submit his/her own work individually and the works must be different.